cameronervin/NN-Projects/final/README.md

 - Displays validation batch predictions, highlighting labels on images.
 #### `df(folder_path)`
 - Reads a CSV file into a DataFrame from the specified folder.

-Note: For line by line explanation of code and implementation, see documentation within Jupyter Notebook and Python files